AshminBhaumik2108/Flight_Data_Analysis/README.md

-- Analysis of Flight Data
+- Capstone Project: Analysis of Flight Data
-- Capstone Project: Diwali Sales Data Analysis
 - Language Used: PYTHON
 - Libraries used:
   1. Numpy